-The log is lying on the ground.
+1 The log is lying on the ground.
 There is little risk of the chain jamming or the log splitting.
 However there is a risk that the chain will touch the ground when you finish the cut.

-B Turn the log and finish the cut from the opposite side.
+- A If it is possible to turn the log you should stop cutting about 2/3 of the way through. - B Turn the log and finish the cut from the opposite side.